PaulaSoliman/Authentication-Movies/README.md

-# Authentication-Movies
+# REAL authentication-Movies

 This a real website which have
 1. Real authentication system (Login/Register)
 2. Using of API for Movie/ Tv/ Artists
 ## by using ANGULAR JS

-# you can register and login for testing
+### You can register and login for testing